Comparison

 • You're building AI agents that send email autonomously

-• You need EU data residency by default, not as an add-on
+• You need EU data residency by default — both providers in EU (Ireland + France)

 • You need multi-tenant email with tenant_id on every call